 Both federal laws and the FEPA define sexual harassment broadly and generally recognize two types of sexual harassment.
 The first type is known as quid pro quo harassment.
 This involves situations in which someone asks the victim to perform sexual favors in exchange for something like a promotion, a favorable work schedule, or keeping his or her job.
 The second type of harassment involves conduct that creates a hostile work environment or allows it to persist.
 This can include many things, such as lewd jokes, offensive images, offensive speech, direct sexual advances, or other conduct of a sexual nature.
 This type of conduct must rise to the level of creating an intimidating, hostile, humiliating, or offensive environment and must make it difficult for the individual to perform their job duties.Meet with a Dedicated Boston Sexual Harassment Attorney

 There is no excuse for sexual harassment in the workplace.
 We fight vigorously on behalf of our clients and ensure that each case receives the personalized attention and care that it deserves.
-Attorney Barry Feinstein can provide legal guidance to victims of sexual harassment or workplace accidents in communities such as Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
+Attorney Barry Feinstein can provide legal guidance to victims of sexual harassment or workplace accidents in areas around Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
 To schedule your free consultation, call us at 1-800-262-9200 or contact us online.
 You should not hesitate, since time may be running out on your claim.